Herne Bay: Media

 There are four local weekly newspapers: YourCanterbury, the paid-for Herne Bay Gazette, providing news related only to the town, and the free KM Extra and Canterbury Adscene, providing news on the wider Canterbury district area.
 The KM Group owns Herne Bay Gazette and KM Extra, while Trinity Mirror owns Canterbury Adscene.

-KMFM Canterbury is a radio station on frequency 106FM which serves Canterbury, Whitstable and Herne Bay.
+Local radio stations are BBC Radio Kent on 104.2 FM, Heart South on 102.8 FM, Gold on 603 AM and KMFM Canterbury is a radio station on frequency 106FM which serves Canterbury, Whitstable and Herne Bay.
 The station was founded in September 1997 as CTFM, but was rebranded after a takeover by the KM Group.
 Cabin FM is the town's radio station aimed at Herne Bay listeners.
 It broadcasts 24 hours a day, 7 days a week, to the town and surrounding villages on 94.6 FM and around the world on the Internet.
 On 15 June 2016, OFCOM announced that Cabin had been successful in their bid to obtain a Community Radio Licence.
 They began broadcasting on FM, in April 2017.

 In popular culture

 Due to the town's traditional seaside appearance, Herne Bay has often been used as a setting for television programmes and films.
-The seafront has been featured in programmes such as the ITV period drama Upstairs, Downstairs, the 1984 BBC seaside comedy Cockles, CBBC's The Tweenies and the BBC comedy Little Britain.
+The seafront has been featured in programmes such as the 1968 Doctor Who serial Fury from the Deep, ITV period drama Upstairs, Downstairs, the 1984 BBC seaside comedy Cockles, CBBC's The Tweenies, the BBC comedy Little Britain, and the ITV miniseries Joan.
 The town's railway station was seen in an episode of the 1970s comedy Some Mothers Do 'Ave 'Em.
 The town has featured in films such as Ken Russell's French Dressing, and The Medusa Touch, starring Richard Burton.
 In fiction, Jeeves from the stories by P. G. Wodehouse regularly holidays at the town, spending much of his time there fishing.

-Herne Bay was the hometown of the three main characters in the 1990s BBC sitcom, Game On.
 To celebrate Anthony Coburn's contribution to the Doctor Who series, BBC South East celebrated 50 years of Doctor Who by screening the first ever episode An Unearthly Child, at the Kings Hall theatre on 22 November 2013.
-Beach scenes for the 2022 Netflix series Heartstopper were filmed in Herne Bay.
+The outdoor scenes in the ITV1 Comedy Kate and Koji were filmed on the town's Sea Front.